CivilMate/quantix/README.md

-# 🧱 RebarCalc – Steel Column Estimator
+# 🧱 CalcForge-quantix – Steel Column Estimator

 Simple web-based calculator to estimate quantity & weight of rebar used in reinforced concrete columns.